EddieDover/NoteCrafter/README.md

 Check it out in action at https://www.notecrafter.app

+# Support

+Feel free to file a Bug Report / Feature Request under the Issues tab of Github.

+Or you can join my **Discord** server here: https://discord.gg/XuGx7zNMKZ

 # F.A.Q

 ## Q: **Why isn't my custom font showing up when I download the image?**